Terence Wilkin - Obituary

 1/

-He was born Feb.
-1, 1964 in Greenfield, the son of Thomas and Ruby J. Deaton Wilkin.
+He was born February 1, 1964 in Greenfield, Ohio, the son of Thomas and Ruby J. Deaton Wilkin.

-Funeral services will be held 11 a.m.
-Tuesday, Oct.
-6 at the Turner & Son Funeral Home.
-The Rev. Tom Zile will officiate.
-Burial, with military honors presented by the Highland County Veterans Honor Guard, will follow in the Hillsboro Cemetery.
+Funeral services will be held at 11 a.m.
+Tuesday, October 6 at the Turner & Son Funeral Home.
+Rev. Tom Zile will officiate.
+Burial, with military honors presented by the Highland County Honor Guard, will follow in the Hillsboro Cemetery.

 Condolences may be sent to the family by visiting www.turnerfuneralhomes.cc.